- Scientific name: Melanogrammus aeglefinus

 Haddock are demersal fish, meaning they live and feed on and around the seabed.
 However, the haddock is much more selective about what it eats than the cod, with small invertebrates, shellfish, worms and crabs making up the majority of its diet.
-They may occasionally hunt small fish such as sandeels and sprats, but this is not thought to be a major part of their diet.
-Haddock in European waters move to the seas around Iceland and Norway to breed in the spring, while populations around North America spawn in the Gulf of Maine.
-Millions of eggs are released and float on the surface of the water where they will hatch in around ten days to two weeks.
+They may occasionally hunt small fish such as sandeels and sprats, but this is not thought to be a major part of their diet until haddock are fully grown.
+Haddock in European waters move to the seas around Iceland and Norway to spawn in the spring, while populations around North America spawn in the Gulf of Maine.
+Eggs are released and float on the surface of the water where they will hatch in around ten days to two weeks.
 The larvae live in the upper surface of the sea for a few weeks before moving down to the seabed to feed there.
 A young haddock can be six inches in length by the end of its first year of life.

 Due to their high commercial value and their status current stock levels of haddock are under immense pressure.
-Haddock are currently classed as Vulnerable by the International Union for the Conservation of Nature, and have been added to Greenpeace’s Redlist of fish that are at high risk of being sourced from unsustainable fisheries.
-The outlook for this species is uncertain if commercial harvesting continues at current levels.
+Haddock are currently classed as Vulnerable on a global basis by the International Union for the Conservation of Nature, athough they are classed as a species of Least Concern in European waters by the IUCN.

 Methods and Techniques to Catch Haddock